The Economics of Formula 1

 The competition has developed into a “technological war” as the teams search for the advantage to defeat their opponents.

-Generations of fans have admired F1 pilots because they survive in vehicles driven at speeds which are usually double the legal maximum speed on most of the highways around the world.
+Generations of fans have admired F1 pilots because they survive in vehicles driven at speeds that are usually double the legal maximum speed on most highways worldwide.

 Besides the fact that racing at high speeds has a high risk of injury or death, during the 2-hour races, drivers lose an average of about 4 kilos per race.
 Mind=Blown 🤯.